How did Philip Seymour Hoffman Die?

 After 20 years of remaining more or less clean, Hoffman experienced a relapse with an addiction to prescription drugs and heroin.
-He checked into rehab for 10 days in May of 2013.
-He is survived by his long-time partner Mimi O’Donnell and three children ages six, eight, and eleven.
+He checked into rehab for ten days in May of 2013.
+He is survived by his long-time partner, Mimi O’Donnell, and three children, ages six, eight, and eleven.

 Autopsy results inconclusive: suspected overdose?

 After finding the lifeless body of the Oscar-winning actor and conducting the crime scene investigation, the New York Police Department ordered an autopsy to determine Philip Seymour Hoffman’s cause of death.
-The primary results of the autopsy were inconclusive while the police are maneuvering the case as a suspected overdose.
+The primary results of the autopsy were inconclusive while the police were considering the case as a suspected overdose.

-Over 50 envelopes of heroin were found in Hoffman’s apartment along with several syringes and a range of prescription drugs.
+Over 50 envelopes of heroin were found in Hoffman’s apartment, along with several syringes and a range of prescription drugs.
 The heroin found in the apartment did not contain fentanyl.
-Fentanyl is a dangerous substance known that has been recently tied to over 20 fatal deaths in the Pennsylvania area.
+Fentanyl is a dangerous substance that has been recently tied to over 20 fatal deaths in the Pennsylvania area.